xi/xiMatrix/README.md

 ## Known issues

--	some cached requests are not included in the request counts
+-	cached requests are not included in the request counts